 Wow, is it hot outside.
-With this heat wave radiating across the United States, I have been doing all I can to stay inside during the day.
+With this heatwave radiating across the United States, I have been doing all I can to stay inside during the day.

 So what am I reading this summer?
-Here’s a sneak peak at some of the books on my to-read list.
+Here’s a sneak peek at some of the books on my to-read list.
 I don’t know if I will get through all of them this summer, but once a book lands on my to-read list, it’s there to stay.
 We’ll see if any of them make it into any of the fun book lists I have coming up this year.

-I hope you find some inspiration for you own summer reading list.
+I hope you find some inspiration for your own summer reading list.
 If you have read any of these, let me know what you thought in the comments.
 And let me know what’s on your summer reading list this summer!